 Angle of solar panels

-Any time a solar panel is not directly facing the sun there is going to be less energy gathered.
-A tilt mount will allow you to adjust the solar panels to face the sun directly during sunrise, sundown, and everything in-between.
-Tilt mounts can be an extra step to mounting solar panels on the roof of a van.
-If you have the budget and space, tilt mounts can increase your solar power capacity by as much as 25%.
-Portable solar panels are advantageous in that you can easily adjust their angle throughout the day.
+A tilt mount will allow you to adjust rigid solar panels to face the sun directly during sunrise, sundown, and when the winter sun is low in the sky.
+If you have the budget and space, tilt mounts can increase your solar power capacity by as much as 25%, as long as you adjust them properly.
+Portable solar panels are already tilt-mount by design!

-Another big thing to know about panels is that most of the tech very sensitive to shade.
-All the little blocks on the panels that you see are wired in a way that if one of them is shaded, the whole row can’t produce energy.
+Another big thing to know about panels is that most solar tech is very sensitive to shade.
+Each of the little squares on your panels are wired in a way that if one of them is shaded, the whole row can’t produce energy.
 Because of this, you can reduce your energy produced by up to 90% if a certain 10% of the panel is covered.

 Monocrystalline vs. Polycrystalline vs Amorphous solar panels

-Polycrystalline panels are a bit cheaper and bigger per watt, but still share most of the same longevity and durability attributes as Monocrystalline panels.
+Polycrystalline panels are a bit cheaper and bigger per watt, but still share most of the same longevity and durability attributes as monocrystalline panels.
 You really can’t go wrong with either option as long as you take measurements and make sure everything fits.
-Some people like the aesthetics of Poly- panels because they are sectioned off in squares and a bit more conspicuous than Mono- panels.

 How much solar power do you need?

 To know this, you need to know your energy usage and battery bank size.
 We go over all that good stuff in our post on how to calculate energy needs for you van.